 Another way of making hydrogen is Steam Methane Reforming (SMR) which involves steam reacting with methane.
 Heating the steam up normally involves the burning of fossil fuels which releases carbon into the atmosphere and is known as grey hydrogen.

 The very same process as 'grey hydrogen' but the carbon is captured and stored so that it doesn't go into the atmosphere.

 A process known as 'methane pyrolysis' which involves natural gas being passed through a molten metal.
 This produces hydrogen and solid carbon.

 Extracted from fossil fuels, mainly coal.
 This process accounts for around 95% of all hydrogen production in the world.

-Could we really be heating our homes with hydrogen boilers?
+Could we soon be heating our homes with hydrogen?

 The gas boiler dates back as far as 1868.
 Over 150 years later and they're installed in over 80% of all homes in the UK.
 But steps are now being taken to move away from natural gas as a fuel for home heating.